Do hormones cause weight gain? Yes, if they are out of balance.

 So how are you going to lose that fat?
 First, you must support your hypothalamus.
 If you don’t, you’ll develop adrenal fatigue.
 Do you already have adrenal fatigue?
 Even more reason to support your Hypothalamus.
 If you don’t know how comment below and I’ll post a link.
 Second, you’ve must burn the fat and build some lean body mass.
 And the best way to do it is H.I.T.

 Hormone Healing Tip: HIT to Pare down your Apple Figure

 H.I.T. = High Intensity Training.

 Wait, do not panic.
 I know you are pooped from all that stress.
+And stress can trigger weight gain.
 The H.I.T. routine I am suggesting is easy, doable, and it works!
 A few years ago I challenged a dozen of my “apple-bodied” patients to do my H.I.T. routine.
 I did it with them, just to be sure it was really doable.
 After six weeks of doing my H.I.T. routine, they all lost weight, but more to the point, they lost inches around their stomachs.
 Some of the women went down two sizes!